kachi9833/Kachi/_posts/2020-05-28-Cynet-Writeup.md

 ---
-title: "Write-up: Cynet Incident Response Challenge"
+title: "Writeup: Cynet Incident Response Challenge"
+tags:
-tags: DFIR
+- DFIR
+- Writeup
 ---

 Hello everyone.
 Cynet conducted a CTF DFIR-based where particapted user can test their own skills in Digital Forensics and Incident Response.